why American Eagle Outfitters Inc. [AEO] is a Good Choice for Investors After New Price Target of $16.55

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for AEO.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for American Eagle Outfitters Inc. go to -13.50%.

-There are presently around $2,737 million, in the hands of institutional investors.
-The top three institutional holders of AEO stocks are: FMR LLC with ownership of 28,084,598, which is approximately 29.279% of the company’s market cap and around 0.20% of the total institutional ownership; BLACKROCK INC., holding 24,356,394 shares of the stock with an approximate value of $381.67 million in AEO stocks shares; and VANGUARD GROUP INC, currently with $275.34 million in AEO stock with ownership of nearly 15.589% of the company’s market capitalization.
+There are presently around $2,749 million, in the hands of institutional investors.
+The top three institutional holders of AEO stocks are: BLACKROCK INC. with ownership of 32,726,792, which is approximately 34.366% of the company’s market cap and around 0.20% of the total institutional ownership; FMR LLC, holding 28,110,841 shares of the stock with an approximate value of $437.4 million in AEO stocks shares; and VANGUARD GROUP INC, currently with $296.44 million in AEO stock with ownership of nearly 8.423% of the company’s market capitalization.